-History has saved the name of an achitect of the temple – Arsukidze.
-According to the architects’ decision rather large sections of longitudinal walls of the initial basilica of Gorgasali times were incorporated in the new structure (first of all within the western section), coupled with column foots adorned with fretwork and sculptures of bull heads fixed on the external facing of the Sanctuary.
+History has saved the name of an architect of the temple – Arsukidze.
+According to the architects’ decision, rather large sections of longitudinal walls of the initial basilica of Gorgasali times were incorporated into the new structure (first of all within the western section), coupled with column feet adorned with fretwork and sculptures of bullheads fixed on the external facing of the Sanctuary.
 The new temple basically collides with the layout of the previous basilica, only the sanctuary is added.
-In fact Arsukidze’s temple is recorded cross-type building with long three nave western arm.
-A gallery was arranged above the lateral sections of western arm and internal narthex.
+In fact, Arsukidze’s temple is a recorded cross-type building with a long three-nave western arm.
+A gallery was arranged above the lateral sections of the western arm and internal narthex.
 It seems that for the purposes of optical convergence of the dome and the sanctuary the western arm is widened eastwards.
-The whole of the space, enveloped by the structure built of neatly hewn stones is directed forward and tends to heavens. it has the respective and compatible external settings – facades are split by rod arcades, window frames and triangular niches in eastern wall etc. At list western and eastern fronton edges were adorned with risings.
-The same type of decoration is missing on eastern fronton – seemingly it is lost forever, while the western one is decorated with the image of Christ on the Throne surrounded by the host of Angels.
+The whole of the space, enveloped by the structure built of neatly hewn stones is directed forward and tends to the heavens. it has the respective and compatible external settings – facades are split by rod arcades, window frames and triangular niches in the eastern wall etc. At least western and eastern fronton edges were adorned with risings.
+The same type of decoration is missing on the eastern front – seemingly it is lost forever, while the western one is decorated with the image of Christ on the Throne surrounded by the host of Angels.
 Current reliefs of different sizes scattered on almost every section of the temple walls indicate that initially its exterior was sumptuously adorned with sculptured decoration.